 An additional step involves displaying a review form, from which the book is preselected.
 Because we already have a page that includes the form, we want to link to it within the Books template and instruct CRED that the review will be applied to the referred book.

-To achieve this, we must go to the Content template for the Books custom post type and insert a Create Child Post link using the CRED button.
+To achieve this, we must go to the Content template for the Books custom post type, click on the CRED Forms button and then on the Create Child Post Link.
+Finally, we must select the options for this link, displayed in the following image.

 If you visit a book’s page, you will now see the Review this book link.
 When you click on it, you will be redirected to the form for the book being referred.